 If your name is shared by many other professionals around the globe, consider distinguishing yourself.
 James Smith, for example, could have an easier time showing up as James O. Smith.
 If you switch monikers, make sure to be consistent with it on all your job application materials.

 When creating a website or blog, implement basic search engine optimization practices.
-Include the keywords you’d like to rank for — “Student Loan Hero Andy,” for example.
+Include the keywords you’d like to rank for — “Student Loan Hero,” for example.

-Linking your website to your social media accounts will also help Google connect the dots of who you are and how you want to be represented online.
+Linking your website to your social media accounts will also help Google connect the dots of who you are and how you want to be presented to the online searching public.